List of any medications, allergies, or past surgeries

 Does STAT Health treat children?

 Yes, we do.
-In fact, our providers are all highly qualified and experienced in treating children ages 3 months and older.
+In fact, our providers are all highly qualified and experienced in treating children of all ages.
 Most providers at STAT Health are parents themselves, so we truly understand your concerns.
 We promise to care for your child as we do our own, so you can trust that your child’s health is in good hands.

 Do I need to make an appointment?